Snow-Shell/servicenow-powershell/Readme.md

 Requires PowerShell 3.0 or above as this is when `Invoke-RestMethod` was introduced.

 ## Usage
-Simply extract the .psm1 and .psd1 files to your PowerShell profile directory (i.e. the `Modules` directory under wherever `$profile` points to in your PS console) and run:
+Download the [latest release](releases/latest) and  extract the .psm1 and .psd1 files to your PowerShell profile directory (i.e. the `Modules` directory under wherever `$profile` points to in your PS console) and run:
 `Import-Module ServiceNow-Module`
 Once you've done this, all the cmdlets will be at your disposal, you can see a full list using `Get-Command -Module ServiceNow-Module`.